 This was just a superb run of stories.
 Is it the definitive Black Panther run?
 Well, there have been a couple of great writers after Priest (Reginald Hudlin, Ta-Nehisi Coates), but his only true competition is Don McGregor with his stint on Jungle Action.
 Which one you prefer is a sort of apples-or-oranges question.
 (Or perhaps more aptly, a Superman-or-Batman question.)
 McGregor’s Panther faces mortal jeopardy far more often, while Priest’s Panther is much more powerful and, with the vibranium suit on, fairly invulnerable.
 Each run is definitive in its own way.

 Priest is doing rather well now, writing Justice League and Deathstroke for DC, but you can’t help but wonder how a writer this talented could be marginalized for so long.
 Well, Priest has another old essay on his blog that digs into this question.
 The bottom line is that, like most other professions, it takes more than talent (however great) to succeed in comics—somebody has to give you a fair chance.
-This requires cultivating relationships (i.e., schmoozing and possibly kissing ass where required).
-And you also have to be lucky enough to have the right assignment fall into your lap at the right time.
+This requires cultivating relationships (i.e., schmoozing and possibly kissing ass where required), and also being lucky enough to have the right assignment fall into your lap at the right time.
 If you don’t know the right people and you’re not that lucky, well…

 Guys like me can only stare at that glass ceiling.
 Guys like me can’t even get proposals like Zero Hour read.
 Attached to any proposal someone in my ranking turns in is an invisible note that says, “Marginal Loser Guy,” and the words on the paper are interpreted in that context; editors likely to be much more critical and looking for every fault, as opposed to Star Talent where the assumption is the work is good.
 Blockbuster good.
 Steven Spielberg good.